EU calls Gaza-war summit, triples aid to Palestinians

 It can expect the strongest criticism from Belgium, Ireland, Luxembourg, Malta, and Portugal.

-But other EU nations, including France, Germany, Italy, the Netherlands, Poland, Spain, and Sweden have flip-flopped in the recent past.
+But other EU nations, including France, Germany, Italy, the Netherlands, Poland, Spain, and Sweden have flip-flopped.

 The last UN vote on the Arab-Israeli conflict — on involving the International Court of Justice, held in December last year — gave a snapshot of the divisions.

-Austria, the Czechs, Estonia, Germany, Hungary, Italy, Lithuania, and Romania voted no in line with Israel.
+Austria, the Czechs, Estonia, Germany, Hungary, Italy, Lithuania, and Romania voted No in line with Israel.

-Belgium, Ireland, Luxembourg, Malta, Poland, Portugal, and Slovenia voted yes, while the other 12 EU countries abstained.
+Belgium, Ireland, Luxembourg, Malta, Poland, Portugal, and Slovenia voted Yes, while the other 12 EU countries abstained.

-And the EU splits might already be on show at the UN Security Council on Monday, where Russia has called for a vote on a broadly pro-Palestinian resolution.
+And the EU splits might already be on show at the UN Security Council in New York on Monday, where Russia has called for a vote on a pro-Palestinian resolution.

-"Israel's actions have gone beyond the scope of self-defence" and Israel must "cease its collective punishment of the people of Gaza" Chinese foreign minister Wang Yi said on Sunday.
+"Israel's actions have gone beyond the scope of self-defence" and it must "cease its collective punishment of the people of Gaza", Chinese foreign minister Wang Yi also said on Sunday.

-The Gaza war has also reopened old questions of which top EU official speaks for the bloc on the world stage.
+The Gaza war has reopened old questions of which top EU official speaks for the bloc on the world stage.

 The EU "High Representative for Foreign Affairs and Security Policy", Josep Borrell, does it on paper, after the Lisbon Treaty created his post in 2010.